-Research and development (R&D) by companies is being actively encouraged through a range of tax incentives including an increased deduction for R&D revenue spending and a payable R&D tax credit for companies not in profit.
-At Shearers, we can provide R&D advice for your company in the Hove area.
+Research and development (R&D) by companies has been actively encouraged through a range of tax incentives including an increased deduction for R&D revenue spending and a payable R&D tax credit for companies not in profit.
+At Shearers, we can provide R&D advice for your company in the Shoreham by Sea area.

 What are the tax reliefs available for SME companies?

 A company can claim enhanced deductions against its taxable profits for expenditure which is qualifying R&D expenditure.
 The amount of the enhancement is currently 86% for expenditure incurred on or after 1 April 2023 (130% prior to April 2023).
 This amount is in addition to the actual expenditure (ie a 186% total deduction).
 R&D enhanced relief represents an additional corporation tax reduction of up to 22.79% of the expenditure incurred depending on the corporation tax rate.

 If the R&D claim creates a tax loss, then the company may be able to surrender the loss for a cash repayment.
 This is currently calculated at 10% for expenditure incurred on or after 1 April 2023 (14.5% prior to April 2023).
 A surrendered loss could therefore give a repayment of up to 18.6% of the expenditure.

 A higher rate of SME payable credit of 14.5% will apply to loss-making SMEs which are R&D intensive for expenditure incurred on or after 1 April 2023.
 To be R&D intensive the ratio of the company’s qualifying R&D expenditure must be 40% or above the company’s ‘total expenditure’ for the period.
 A surrendered loss could therefore give a repayment of up to 27% of the expenditure.